 The registration process must be initiated by a SUNAT registered company, in possession of a valid tax identification number (RUC).
-DIGESA registration information must be uploaded to VUCE website (Ventanilla Unica de Comercio Exterior).
+DIGESA registration information must be uploaded to the VUCE website (Ventanilla Unica de Comercio Exterior).
 This site handles formalities for goods transiting, entering or leaving Peru.
 Requirements include:

-- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must to be filled out on the VUCE website. - A physical/chemical and microbiological quality analysis from a plant quality control laboratory.
-The physical/chemical analysis must be performed by an authorized laboratory in Peru. - A certificate of free sale and use issued by the competent authority of the country of origin within the past year.
-DIGESA accepts the certificates of free sale and use issued by the state Department of Agriculture or chamber of commerce of the locality where the product is manufactured. - Labeling information. - Compositional analysis performed by an INDECOPI accredited laboratory for foods and beverages; analysis preformed must indicate nutritional properties. - Payment of administrative fees.
+- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must to be filled out on the VUCE website. - A physical/chemical and microbiological quality analysis from a quality control laboratory, the analysis must be performed by an authorized laboratory in Peru. - A certificate of free sale and use issued in the country of origin within the past year.
+DIGESA accepts certificates of free sale and use issued by a state Department of Agriculture or chamber of commerce of the locality where the product is manufactured. - Labeling information.

+- Compositional analysis performed by an INDECOPI accredited laboratory for food and beverage products; analysis preformed must indicate nutritional properties. - Payment of administrative fees.

-Along with the signed application form, the importer needs to present the certificate of free sale (CFS).
-The CFS has to be requested by the supplier and usually this document is issued by the state Departments of Agriculture or a local chamber of commerce.
-In addition, the label must comply with local regulations (see, Section II - Labeling Requirements) and finally the registration receipt must be presented.
+Along with the signed application form, the importer needs to present the certificate of free sale and use.
+The certificate is requested by the supplier; normally it is issued by a state Departments of Agriculture or a local chamber of commerce.
+The label must comply with local regulations (see, Section II - Labeling Requirements) and the registration receipt must be presented.
 All documentation must not be older than one-year.
 A Spanish language translation of the documentation must be attached.